August 22, 2013

 Ratushny was a top prospect.
 The Winnipeg Jets drafted him 25th overall in 1989.
 He was a star at Cornell University, twice earning All American status all while earning an Ivy League degree in Economics and being a noted piano player.

 The defenseman was a strong skater and good puck skills.
-We watched him closely on the national stage where he was a member of Canada's gold medal-winning World Junior squad in 1990 and of Canada's silver medal winning team at the 1992 Olympics.
+We watched him closely on the national stage where he was captain of Canada's gold medal-winning World Junior squad in 1990 and a member of Canada's silver medal winning team at the 1992 Olympics.

 Towards the end of the 1993 season Winnipeg traded Ratushny to the Vancouver Canucks for a 9th round draft pick.
 I thought the Canucks had the steal of the year.
 Soon we all did as he was called up for his first NHL game.
 He assisted on a Geoff Courtnall goal and levelled Luc Robitaille in a memorable hit.

-A lot of outsiders pencilled Ratushny into the Canucks defensive rotation for the following season but he had a poor training camp and all but disappeared.
+A lot of outsiders pencilled Ratushny, whose father was a lawyer and mother was a judge, into the Canucks defensive rotation for the following season but he had a poor training camp and, with the Canucks increasing blueline depth, Ratushny all but disappeared.
 He played several seasons in the minors before continuing his career overseas, both as a player and as a coach.

-Dan's sister Kim was also a notable Canadian hockey player.
+Dan's sister Lynn was also a notable Canadian hockey player who also played at Cornell.
+Like her parents she studied law.